fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 </table>

 "I do think it's a very good metaphor for what's happening at our southern border.
 You have this group of people that put out this bowl of candy... a high-trust society... and immediately you
       have these people that are capitalizing and taking advantage of what's going on here...
-People made the analogy that the bowl is our social services."[^good_analogy]
+People made the analogy that the bowl is our social services."(1:55)

+"This is a perfect representation of what's going on in America every single day."
+(0:00)

 ### Dissolving the Analogy (a How-To)

-Restrictionist and nativist talking points have always relied on some popular, but questionable metaphors, from "A nation is like a house" to "Our lifeboat is about to capsize", and even "get in line!"
+Restrictionist and nativist talking points have always relied on some popular, but questionable metaphors, from "A nation is like a house" to "Our lifeboat is about to capsize", and even "Get in line!"
 When responding to these metaphors, I like to follow my personal strategy for dissolving an analogy [cite my smaller blog post here].

 #### 1. Clarify the analogy.
 #### 2. Point out the relevant distinction (or distinctions) that make the analogy a bad fit.